wendell916/Suricata/README.md

 # Project Scope

-*This project provides a detailed guide on installing Suricata on an Ubuntu server, analyzing, monitoring, and generating alerts for investigation and remediation.
+'*' This project provides a detailed guide on installing Suricata on an Ubuntu server, analyzing, monitoring, and generating alerts for investigation and remediation.

-*Limitation: This project focuses only on the IDS functionality of Suricata.
+'*' Limitation: This project focuses only on the IDS functionality of Suricata.
 It uses an out-of-band network architecture that listens to traffic but cannot prevent attacks actively.

 # Implementation Process